-Training schedule week of 2017 06 19To view our full weekly newsletter online with all class details and links to online resources please click HERE!
+Training schedule week of 2017 09 11To view our full weekly newsletter online with all class details and links to online resources please click HERE!

 If you haven't had a chance yet, please visit the Free Aiki Dojo Partnership page and create a recurring donation for as much as you can afford.
 Every person in our community is important to us, and we must rely on you to continue training together.

-12-1:00pm Golden Bears Aikido UC Berkeley on Upper Sproul Plaza - Bring bokken and jo.
-NOTE TIME IS BACK TO ONE HOUR.
+RSVP REQUIRED for 12-1:00pm Golden Bears Aikido UC Berkeley on Upper Sproul Plaza - Bring bokken and jo.
+Text or call Brandon Sensei at (510) 697-1513 by 9AM if you intend to attend.

 7-8am Free Aiki Dojo (Hosted by Aikido of Berkeley 1514 University Ave)